Tuberculosis (TB) Facts (cont.)

 - Is TB contagious, and how long is the incubation period and contagious period?

 - How do physicians diagnose tuberculosis?
+What is involved with TB testing?

 - What is the treatment for tuberculosis?